-UPDATE: The Iowa Center for Research by Undergraduates will match up to $3,000 to support undergraduate students on these projects.
-For example, an awarded project that includes a request for $1,000 for a student researcher will receive $1,000 from the Office of Research and Economic Development and an additional $1,000 from the Iowa Center for Undergraduates to support a second student (up to $3,000).
+UPDATE: The Iowa Center for Research by Undergraduates will provide a one-to-one match up to $3,000 to support undergraduate students on these projects.
+For example, an awarded project that includes $1,000 for a student researcher in their budget will receive an additional $1,000 from the Iowa Center for Undergraduates (up to $3,000).

 - CV or biosketch for all key personnel